minnestar/minnestarVolunteerGuide/README.md

-MinneStarVolunteerGuide
+minne* Volunteer Guide
 =======================

-The docbook 5 source for the Minnestar Volunteer Guide
+The docbook 5 source for the minne* Volunteer Guide

 Why?
 ----